-What does the Resolution Time Distribution report look like?
+How to view the Resolution Time Distribution report

-- Navigate to the project/repository of your choice.
+- Navigate to the project or repository of your choice.

-- Choose Actions section on the sidebar > Reports > Resolution Time Distribution in the Pull Requests section.
+- Choose Resolution Time Distribution in the Pull Requests section.

 - In the Period fields, choose the time frame.
 The report will include pull requests that were merged or declined within this time frame.